 Landscape Conservation / Sustainable Agriculture

-This is an emerging central topic to my research.
-Watch this space for new papers on arthropods in soils!
-Agriculture is highly dependent on species for ecosystem services, including wild pollinators.
-Yet, by its very nature, agriculture pushes the very species it depends out of the landscape.
 Sustainable agriculture seeks to balance productive and healthy agricultural plots with the maintenance of vital ecosystem services as well as the conservation of species.
-Thus it becomes more appropriate to think of the agricultural landscape as a mosaic of habitats, or a habitat matrix, in which populations of species persist.
+Thus it is more appropriate to think of the agricultural landscape as a mosaic of habitats in which populations of species persist.